 - What tone did they take?
 Formal or informal?
 Imposing or personal?

 - Who was the targeted audience?
 Did the author successfully reach and convince their desired audience?

-- What is the nature of the supports provided by the author?
+- What is the nature of the support provided by the author?

-By finding answers to these questions, you can successfully establish the rhetoric devices used in the text.
-Rather than cramming in every rhetoric device, you can think of – it would be appropriate to consider the ones that directly relate to the text.
+By finding answers to these questions, you can successfully establish the rhetorical devices used in the text.
+Rather than cramming in every rhetoric device you can think of – it would be appropriate to consider the ones that directly relate to the text.

 You will find below information on how to write different parts of a rhetorical analysis.

 How to Write the Introduction of your Rhetorical Analysis?